-Asian shares mostly higher ahead of Fed policy meeting
+World shares, US futures rise ahead of Fed policy decision

-BANGKOK (AP) — Shares were mostly higher in Asia on Wednesday as investors awaited the outcome of a Federal Reserve meeting.
+BANGKOK (AP) — World shares were mostly higher Wednesday as investors awaited the outcome of a Federal Reserve policy meeting.

-The advance followed a sell-off that brought a weekslong rally on Wall Street to an abrupt halt.
+Appearing to shrug off an overnight retreat on Wall Street, stocks rose in Paris, London and Tokyo but fell in Hong Kong and Shanghai.

-Markets rose in Tokyo, Hong Kong and Sydney but fell in Shanghai.
-U.S. futures were higher.
-Overnight, the S&P 500 fell 0.8%, its largest loss in almost three weeks.
-A day earlier, it had turned positive for the year for the first time since February.
+In a virtual news conference, Fed chief Jerome Powell is expected to convey the message that the U.S. economy remains in need of extraordinary help despite recent despite glimmers of a possible recovery, including a government report Friday showing that employers added rather than slashed jobs in May.

 “Supported by U.S. index futures, Asia appears to have moved into wait-and-see mode today, although one feels that it would not take much to spark a temporary rush for the exit door from the fast-money mob,” said Jeffrey Halley of Oanda.